Dung24-6/Dung24-6/README.md

 _**Appreciation can make a day, even change a life.
 Your willingness to put it into words is all that is necessary.**_

 Margaret Cousins

+_**False friendship, like the ivy, decays and ruins the walls it embraces; but true friendship gives new life and animation to the object it supports.**_

+Richard Burton